Master Mold

-Master Mold is a supervillain appearing in American comic books published by Marvel Comics most commonly appearing as an enemy of the X-Men and the leader of the Sentinel mutant-hunting robots.
+Master Mold is a supervillain appearing in American comic books published by Marvel Comics, most commonly depicted as an enemy of the X-Men and the leader of the Sentinel mutant-hunting robots.

 Publication history

-Cover to X-Men #16 (January 1966).
-Art by Jack Kirby.

 Master Mold first appeared in The X-Men #15–16 (Dec.
-1965–Jan.
+1965 – Jan.
 1966), and was created by Stan Lee and Jack Kirby.

-The character subsequently appears in The Incredible Hulk Annual #7 (1978); X-Factor #13–14 (Feb.–March 1987); Power Pack #36 (April 1988); Marvel Comics Presents #18–24 (May–July 1989); The Uncanny X-Men #246–247 (July–Aug.
+The character subsequently appeared in The Incredible Hulk Annual #7 (1978); X-Factor #13–14 (Feb.–March 1987); Power Pack #36 (April 1988); Marvel Comics Presents #18–24 (May–July 1989); The Uncanny X-Men #246–247 (July–Aug.
 1989); The Sensational She-Hulk #30 (Aug.
 1991); and Cyclops: Retribution #1 (Jan.
 1994).

 Master Mold received an entry in The Official Handbook of the Marvel Universe Update '89 #5.

 Fictional character biography

 Original version

 The original version of Master Mold is created by Bolivar Trask.
 Fearing superhuman mutants such as the X-Men, Trask makes a super-computer in the shape of a giant robot that will control and facilitate the construction of the Sentinels (mechanical warriors programmed to hunt and capture mutants).
 Master Mold is secretly programmed by the time-traveling Madame Sanctity of the Askani Sisterhood with the mission to find and destroy the Twelve, a group of mutants linked to Apocalypse's rise.
 Master Mold has Trask captured and decides to take over humanity in a bid to protect them.
 Trask sacrifices himself to destroy Master Mold and prevent the Sentinels from taking over humanity.